 HPLC Application for Separation of Nucleotide Bases

 Nucleotide bases are parts of DNA and RNA.
 Adenine and guanine are purine-bases; uracil, thymine and cytosine are pyrimidine-bases.
 In the view of chromatography these compounds are very polar and similar in properties.
-It is hard to obtain base line separation on traditional C18 as peaks of nucleotide bases co-elute even at low organic concentration.
+It is hard to obtain base line HPLC separation on traditional C18 as peaks of nucleotide bases co-elute even at low organic concentration.
 In this application nucleobases are well retained and separated on Primesep 200 mixed-mode column.
 Compounds are retained by weak reverse phase and weak ion-exchange mechanisms.
-Method can utilize UV, ELSD, and LC/MS detection.
+This HPLC method can utilize UV, ELSD, and LC/MS detection.

 HPLC Separation of 8 Generic Compounds on Primesep Columns